 Karen Mumford is a Professor of Economics at the University of York.
 She received her doctorate in economics from the Australian National University (ANU) in 1991.
 She has subsequently taught at the ANU, the University of Warwick and the University of York.
 She has held visiting positions at the ANU, Dartmouth, Harvard, and Princeton.
 Karen is the Chair of the Royal Economic Society Women's Committee.
-Until recently she was the Convenor of the UK labour economics study group (WPEG) and is a member of its Steering Committee.
-She is a member of the Resolution Foundation Low Pay Review Committee and a Fellow of the Royal Society of Arts (FRSA).
+She has been the Convenor of the UK labour economics study group (WPEG) and is a member of its Steering Committee.
+She was a member of the Resolution Foundation Low Pay Review Committee and is a Fellow of the Royal Society of Arts (FRSA).

 Karen’s research is concerned with labour economics: wage bargaining; industrial disputation; employment dynamics; the relative labour market position of women; and implications from using the family as the unit of analysis.
-Until recently she was the Convenor of the UK labour economics study group (WPEG) and is a member of its Steering Committee.
-She was the founding Director of the Applied Microeconometrics Research Cluster at York (until October 2012) and has an on-going series of research affiliations external to the University of York.
+She has been the Convenor of the UK labour economics study group (WPEG) and is a member of its Steering Committee.
+She was the founding Director of the Applied Microeconometrics Research Cluster at York and has an on-going series of research affiliations external to the University of York.

 - Ruben Martinez, University of York, 2011 -

 - Cristina Sechel, University of York, 2011 -

 - Andrew Sutton, University of York, degree awarded 2014.
 Topic: "Gross Worker Flows abd the Great Recession in the United Kingdom."
 (Now at the Office for Budget Responsibility, OBR).

 - Laura C. Rojas Blanco, University of York, degree awarded 2013.
 Topic: “The Influence of Gender Beliefs and Early Exposure to Math, Science and Technology in Female Degree Choices.”
 (Now at the University of Costa Rica.)